If you’re in Respiratory Therapy School, Nursing School, or basically any other medical program, it’s common to feel overwhelmed.

 You deserve it, after all.
 It’s okay to take a night off without feeling guilty about it.
 Chill out and go do something fun.
-Maybe you need to catch up on the new season of ‘Game of Thrones’ or you want to go out to dinner with your friends; go for it!
+Maybe you need to catch up on the new season of Stranger Things.
+Or maybe you want to go out to dinner with your friends — go for it!

-If you force yourself to study when your brain isn’t rested, you’re not going to retain any of the information anyway, so it’s better to just go ahead a take that break you so desperately need.
+If you force yourself to study when your brain isn’t rested, you’re not going to retain any of the information anyway.
+So it’s better to just go ahead a take that break you so desperately need.

-Even if you aren’t tired, it’s still important to take a mini vacation away from the books every now and then.
+Even if you aren’t tired, it’s still important to take a mini-vacation away from the books every now and then.